Alternatively it can be read below (use the Quick Links to Jump to a particular report):

 Our employed Lay Pastoral Visitor has continued to share with the Ministers in regular pastoral visiting and responding to needs as they arise.

 Another component of our pastoral care is the ‘Prayer Chain’, where those in need are remembered in prayer by a number of Church members, including those who are housebound.
 The Tuesday prayer group also keeps a list of people for whom prayer has been requested.

-The Quiet Room and the Church are open daily for all to use for quiet prayer and reflection, and a talk, if that is what is needed.
+The Quiet Room and the Church are open daily for all to use for quiet prayer and reflection, and as a place for a quiet conversation.

 The provision of facilities with a Christian ethos for the local community

 With its central location in the town, the United Church is ideally placed to offer itself as a reasonably priced venue for many events.

 The Regional Blood Transfusion Service runs well attended donor sessions regularly on our premises and the Dorchester Learning Centre has its own room on the top floor, the latter providing occasionally a collection of their work for display in the Coffee Lounge.

 A number of local charities receive advantageous rates for rooms for their functions and some are even offered free accommodation, like the monthly Contact Centre, where children can come to meet estranged parents, often under potentially confrontational circumstances.
 The church is used for a number of choirs for rehearsals and occasional concerts.
 We are especially grateful to Peter Mann who deals with all the bookings and ensures rooms are ready for use for both regular and occasional users.